c3e/35c3-workshop-planner/README.md

 ## current TODO list

-- show concurrent
+#### Must have:
-- Add button for adding event to event list
+- add button for adding event to favorites
+- show Favorites list
+- Remove event from favorites
+- show details of favorite event
+- refresh/reload button in settings screen
+- ship it!

+#### nice to have
+- fix button with concurrent events in discover mode
+- show when event not find anymore
 - Add change language into settings-tab
 - cleanup workshop detail page
 - cleanup settings tab
 - Add link to session creation page
-- finish translation
-- ship it!